shalrathy/quakespasm-shalrathy/readme.txt

 ## Radar
 Print a M/S in the top-right corner when close to a monster/secret.

-`radar_secrets 1000` show S in top-right corner when a un-found secret is within 1000 units.
+`radar_secrets 1000` show S in top-right corner when an un-found secret is within 1000 units.
-`radar_monster 1000` show M in top-right corner when a alive monster is within 1000 units.
+`radar_monsters 1000` show M in top-right corner when a live monster is within 1000 units.
 `radar_scale 10` make the top-right letters 10x as big.

 # Changelog